fedora-infra/fedmsg/doc/overview.rst

 option.
 Better not to touch DNS when we don't have to.

-That configuration is kept in ``/etc/fedmsg.d/``, is read by the code in :module:`fedmsg.config`.
+That configuration is kept in ``/etc/fedmsg.d/``, is read by the code in :mod:`fedmsg.config`.
 The config value of interest is :term:`endpoints`.

 Namespace considerations
 ------------------------